HeimmerTime/Project-3_Pieces_of_Alderaan/README.md

 ## Final Steps

 Once this was debugged, along with a few other corrections we were able to mint to the OpenSea testnet.
 But to our disappointment the images were not appearing.
 Finally, we realized we needed to point to the correct IPFS url to capture the image.
-Our Piece of Alderaan collectible, was finally minted onto the testnet for all to see.
+Our Piece of Alderaan collectible, was finally minted onto the testnet for all to see, CLICK [HERE](https://testnets.opensea.io/MosEilseyPlanetoids).

 [Our Panetoid on the testnet](https://files.slack.com/files-pri/T01S3KQNZDK-F02GJV38TDE/image.png)